-This document is the Draft Washington State Recovery Plan for the Sage-grouse.
-It summarizes the historic and current distribution and abundance of sage-grouse in Washington and describes factors affecting the population and its habitat.
-It prescribes strategies to recover the species, such as protecting the population, evaluating and managing habitat, and initiating research and education programs.
-Target population objectives and other criteria for reclassification are identified and an implementation schedule is presented.
+This document summarizes the historic and current distribution and abundance of sage-grouse in Washington and describes factors affecting the population and its habitat.
+It prescribes strategies to recover the species, such as protecting the population and existing habitat, evaluating and restoring habitat, reintroducing birds into vacant habitat, and initiating research and cooperative programs.
+Target population objectives and other criteria for reclassification are identified.